edgedb/edgedb-js/packages/auth-remix/readme.md

    - `baseUrl: string`, _required_, The url of your application; needed for various auth flows (eg. OAuth) to redirect back to.
    - `authRoutesPath?: string`, The path to the auth route handlers, defaults to `'auth'`, see below for more details.
-   - `authCookieName?: string`, The name of the cookie where the auth token will be stored, defaults to `'edgedb-session'`.
+   - `authCookieName?: string`, The name of the cookie where the auth token will be stored, defaults to `'gel-session'`.
-   - `pkceVerifierCookieName?: string`: The name of the cookie where the verifier for the PKCE flow will be stored, defaults to `'edgedb-pkce-verifier'`
+   - `pkceVerifierCookieName?: string`: The name of the cookie where the verifier for the PKCE flow will be stored, defaults to `'gel-pkce-verifier'`
    - `passwordResetUrl?: string`: The url of the the password reset page; needed if you want to enable password reset emails in your app.

 3. Setup the auth route handlers, with `auth.createAuthRouteHandlers()`.
 Callback functions can be provided to handle various auth events, where you can define what to do in the case of successful signin's or errors.
 You only need to configure callback functions for the types of auth you wish to use in your app.